revsystems/jQuery-SelectBox/README.md

   jQuery-SelectBox has been tested in the following browsers:

-  * Firefox 3.6
+  * Firefox 3.6.12
-  * Google Chrome
+  * Google Chrome 7.0.517.44
   * IE7 (via IE9 beta)
   * IE8 (via IE9 beta)
   * IE9 beta

-  jQuery-SelectBox requires jquery version 1.4 and up.
+  It requires [jQuery version 1.4.x](http://jquery.com) and up.
+It may also be compatible with 1.3.x in the near future.

 ## Usage